zendtech/ZendPHP-Attendee/Monitoring_Labs/README.md

 * The Dockerfile for the ZendHQ container will place this into the `/entrypoint.d` folder
 * When the container starts, it will use this license
 * Be sure to name the file `license`
-Modify `zendhqd.ini` as desired
-* The Dockerfile for the ZendHQ container will place this into the `/entrypoint.d` folder
-* When the container starts, `zendhqd` will use these INI params Modify `default_monitor_rules.json` as desired
+Modify `default_monitor_rules.json` as desired
 * The Dockerfile for the ZendHQ container will place this into the `/entrypoint.d` folder
 * When the container starts, `zendhqd` will use follow these rules as default